 Rev. Woolford is a recipient of a Maryland State Arts Council Creativity Grant, which she has received as an octogenarian, to produce her upcoming documentary short on centenarian Howard Stokes.
 She is also honored in the 2022 "Our Giving, Our Stories" Women's Giving Circle (WGC) of Howard County series and was a part of the 2021 virtual mosaic as a (S)hero to WGC of Howard County's Annual Celebration.
 She has been a winner of America's Grandest Moments essay contest sponsored by Mature Outlook magazine.
 Excerpts of her memoir-in-progress From Farm Girl to Pastoral Counselor have been anthologized, most recently in The Fire Inside: Collected Stories and Poems from Zora's Den edited by Victoria Kennedy with a foreword by Lucy Anne Hurston, Zora Neale Hurston's biographer and niece.

 For more than 10 years, Rev. Woolford has been a member of the Board of the Howard County Foundation for Black Educational and Cultural Achievement, where she serves as chaplain.
 She was also a founding member of the nonprofit board of Howard County Lynching Truth and Reconciliation.
 She is retired from the U. S. federal government as a social insurance policy specialist and also served as a social insurance systems analyst.

-To book Rev. Sadie Woolford for a speech, sermon, or reading, write us at firstname.lastname@example.org or fill out the form at the end of the webpage.
-Rev. Woolford's artist bio also appears below.
+To book Rev. Sadie Woolford for a speech, sermon, or reading or a bereavement seminar, write us at email@example.com or fill out the form at the end of this webpage.
+Rev. Woolford's artist history also appears below.

 ABOUT REV. WOOLFORD'S WRITING